oleitao/llm-test/project/README.md

 <div align="center">

-# Pedro Leitão AI Chatbot
+# Elon Musk AI Chatbot

 <img src="/AI%20image.webp" alt="Chatbot Image" width="200" />

 </div>

-#### Evaluation of Q&A System using Pedro Leitão Tweets
+#### Evaluation of Q&A System using Elon Musk Tweets

 Evaluations can be found in [The Jupyter Notebook](./notebooks/main.ipynb)

 ## Problem Description

-The project is a question-answering (Q&A) system using Pedro Leitão tweets, allowing users to ask football-related questions and retrieve relevant tweets to provide answers using a language model (LLM).
+The project is a question-answering (Q&A) system using Elon Muk tweets (https://www.kaggle.com/datasets/kulgen/elon-musks-tweets), allowing users to ask football-related questions and retrieve relevant tweets to provide answers using a language model (LLM).
 The project solves the problem of retrieving football information from a specific dataset of scraped tweets. **The tweets were scraped by me from twitter**

 ### RAG Flow